 This can start after a week or two of lessons.
-At that stage, the recital may last five minutes.
-The sooner you start the more natural it will seem and there will be no “stage fright” or anxiety about performing later in life.
+At that stage, the “recital” may last five minutes.
+But the sooner you start the more natural it will seem and there will be no “stage fright” or anxiety about performing later in life.
 As your child advances these family performances my last 30-60 minutes.

 If you decide to do this, I would strongly recommend that parents and other family members: